Conference graphic

 Taming the Toxins: Solutions for Ingestions and Exposures

-Michael Gooch, DNP, APRN, CCP, FAASTN, FAANP, FAEN - Assistant Professor and Emergency-Flight NP, Vanderbilt University
+Michael Gooch, DNP, APRN, CCP, FAASTN, FAANP, FAEN - Assistant Professor of Nursing; Emergency-Flight NP, Vanderbilt University; Vanderbilt University Medical Centera

 Abstract